Mental Health First Aid

 National Website: https://www.mentalhealthfirstaid.org/

 Website for Courses in Mississippi: https://www.mentalhealthfirstaid.org/take-a-course/find-a-course/

-If you are interested in having an Adult or Youth Mental Health First Aid training in your area, please complete the interest form below.
+If you are interested in having an Adult, Youth or Public Safety Mental Health First Aid training in your area, please complete the interest form below.